minamotorin/youtube-fzf/README.rst

   Good!
 Thumbnails, History, and some features will be useful.
 However, it seems that this script is not able to get videos from channels.

 :`yt <https\://github.com/sayan01/scripts/blob/master/yt>`_:
   Require GNU grep but jqless.
-Not only channel‘s videos but also playlists.
-I haven‘t understood how to use.
+Not only channel's videos but also playlists.
+I haven't understood how to use.

-If you know other similar projects, please let‘s me know.
+If you know other similar projects, please let's me know.

 TODO
 ####